 The goal of the game is to remove all 35 cards from the tableau to a discard pile.
 The cards can be removed to join the last-placed card in the discard pile only if they are 1point above, or...
 1 point below, the value of the most recently placed card on the discard pile.Continue to 5 of 9 below.

 Yukon Solitaire is a cousin of Klondike Solitaire, one of the most popular solitaire card games.
 The differences include the ability to move groups of cards, and that all of the cards are dealt at the start of the game (although some are dealt face down).

 As in Klondike, the goal here is to move all 52 cards into four suit-specific foundation piles in order, beginning with the aces.

 The set-up begins in the same manner as Klondike, but instead of a draw pile, all remaining cards are dealt onto... the tableau stacks, face up.
 Once all cards are dealt, play begins, with aces moving to begin the foundation stacks as they are exposed and other cards added to the foundation stacks in order.

 This solitaire card game incorporates elements of Poker, as players build a 5x5 grid and try to make the best possible Poker hands in each row and column.

-Baker's Dozen Solitaire is a distant relative of Klondike Solitaire and a very close relative of Good Measure.
-Its name comes from the 13 columns dealt at the start of the game.
+Baker's Dozen Solitaire is a distant relative of Klondike Solitaire.
+Its name comes from the 13 tableau columns dealt at the start of the game.

 Little Spider Solitaire is a 20-minute game that gives players plenty of choices to make.
 A good player should win this card game more than half the time.